 Introducing a focus on directing that brings together the best of the Indie Film World

-"Our goal is to turn the traditional film school model on its head." - Christine Vachon, Co-Founder, Killer Films and Stony Brook MFA Film Program Director
+"Our goal is to turn the traditional film school model on its head." - Christine Vachon, Co-Founder, Killer Films and Stony Brook MFA in Film Artistic Director

 45-48 credit Film MFA starting Fall 2015